astuder/dAISy/readme.md

 The output of dAISy can be processed and visualized by mapping and navigation programs like [OpenCPN](http://opencpn.org).

-All content of this project is published under CC BY-NC-SA - [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+All content of this project is published under CC BY-SA - [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/).

 A more detailed description of the project can be found in the [43oh.com forum](http://forum.43oh.com/topic/4833-potm-daisy-a-simple-ais-receiver/).